BorislavN/multi-chat/readme.md

 In the "proper" packages - implementations using the Jakarta WebSocket API.

 ## 2.PS.
-In retrospect, I could have written the implementations better.
-While playing with sockets I ended up creating three different repositories.
-And re-implementing most things from scratch.
+In retrospect, I should have written the implementations better.
+While playing with sockets I ended up creating three different repositories, each time re-implementing most things from scratch.
 I could have used more abstractions, separated the logic better.
 That would have made reusing the logic easier and the classes more readable.